[Comment: For dates and availability of material

 to provide live intubation experience when possible.
 At a minimum, students

-shall be successful in any combination of live patients, high definition
+shall be successful in any combination of live patients, high-definition

 fidelity simulations, low fidelity simulations or cadaver labs in all age